Mom’s travel lessons added life to sights we visited

 Paestum and Pompeii — “Climbing through history is the best experience and leads to more.”

 My earliest memories of travel were from time spent climbing through the ruins of Pompeii and Paestum in Italy.
 I was probably about 5 years old.
 I always remember the giant Greek columns from the ruins of Paestum and the body casts that were displayed in the baths of Pompeii.
-It was about a decade later when I returned to Naples and eventurally to these ruins that I put place names together with my toddler memories.
+It was about a decade later when I returned to Naples and eventually to these ruins that I put place names together with my toddler memories.
+This was my first realization that Mom’s travel lessons were indeed important.

 Reflecting on those images today, I realize the impact and importance of experiencing travel and being exposed to photos and stories about history.
 These travels made later studies about Greek and Roman gods come to life.
-The chariot race courses and amphitheatrs added a different dimension to movies like Ben Hur and Sparticus.
+The chariot racecourses and amphitheater added a different dimension to movies like Ben Hur and Sparticus.

 Take public transportation and markets — “The only way to enjoy a city is to mix with the people.
 Observing isn’t enough for understanding.”